Tuition and Fees

 Refunds are processed under the North Carolina Community College System (state) refund policy.

-Refund checks are written only after the 10% date in the semester.
+Refunds are issued only after the 10% date in the semester.
 This date is published as the drop deadline in class schedules and registration information each semester.
-Refunds are paid by check and mailed from the Accounting Office within four (4) weeks after the 10-percent date.
+Refunds are issued via BankMobile within four (4) weeks after the 10-percent date.

 Tuition is charged on a per-credit-hour basis up to a maximum of 16 credit hours per term.
 There is no additional tuition charge for registration in excess of maximum credit hours.
 Students will be eligible for refunds when course drops result in enrollment for less than maximum credit hours and meet the applicable conditions described below.